Diagnosing Gossip Protocol Failures in Multi-DC Cassandra 4.x/5.x Clusters

 sys.exit(1)

-Safety Check: Script validates Cassandra major version before querying system_views.
-Connection timeouts are capped at 10s to prevent thread exhaustion.
-No mutation occurs.
-Expected Output: JSON mapping each peer to its phi value (parsed from nodetool failuredetector), alongside active_tasks/pending_tasks/completed_tasks/blocked_tasks for GossipStage, CompactionExecutor, and RepairSession from system_views.thread_pools.
-Rollback Path: If the script fails or returns malformed data, the cluster state remains untouched.
-Re-run with --verbose to capture CQL trace logs.
-No service restart is required.
+Safety Check: The script validates the Cassandra major version before querying system_views, caps the connect timeout at 10s to prevent thread exhaustion, and mutates nothing.
+Expected Output: JSON mapping each peer to its phi value plus active/pending/completed/blocked counts for GossipStage, CompactionExecutor, and RepairSession.
+Rollback Path: On any failure or malformed data, cluster state is untouched and no restart is required.

-False-positive gossip failures frequently originate from I/O starvation.
-When compaction or repair consumes available disk bandwidth, the GossipStage thread pool queues packets, causing phi values to exceed phi_convict_threshold.
+False-positive gossip failures frequently originate from I/O starvation: when compaction or repair consumes available disk bandwidth, the GossipStage thread pool queues heartbeat packets and phi climbs past phi_convict_threshold on peers that are actually alive.
+The script below confirms whether high-phi peers coincide with backlog before you touch any threshold.

 #!/usr/bin/env bash